by Resource Associates @ grantwriters.net

-Even for the most talented writer or the most knowledgeable subject matter expert, grant writing is never something that just comes “naturally.”
-Whether you’ve already written a couple of grants, are getting ready to begin, or have simply read a few grant proposals, you’ll quickly see that grant writing is significantly different from any other type of writing.
+Even for the most talented writer or the most knowledgeable subject matter expert, grant writing never just comes “naturally.”
+Whether you’ve already written a couple of grants, are getting ready to begin, or have simply read a few grant proposals, you’ll quickly see grant writing is significantly different from any other type of writing.

 For the novice grant writer, a mentor provides more than just a wealth of experience and wisdom – and a source of confidence when undertaking a new and challenging task.
 Mentors provide real-time feedback and insight, and the best mentoring relationships aren’t composed of guru and pupil.
 Instead, they’re characterized by a mutually beneficial exchange: the mentee benefits from the experience and practiced skill of the mentor, and the mentor benefits from keeping on top of his or her professional discipline and through gaining fresh insights from the person they’re mentoring.

 Here are four steps to finding – and working successfully with – a grant writing mentor.

 - Get your feet wet.
 Before you approach a mentor, learn as much as you can about the basics of grant writing.
 Resource Associates has free on-demand webinars on topics ranging from the basics of writing a budget to how to secure partnerships.
 Browsing professional interest groups on social networking sites such as LinkedIn will inevitably lead you to a wealth of resources as well.

 - Take an inventory of your knowledge.
 Now that you’ve become acquainted with grant writing, take an inventory of your knowledge and your skill set and compare it to the knowledge and skills you need to write a winning grant proposal.
 By doing this, you will go to your potential mentor already knowledgeable of your strengths and the areas in need of improvement, making it easier for you and your mentor to focus quickly on the things you need learn or practice.